CarolineHaslebacher/Astroclimate-future-project/README.md

 `this will be formatted as a line of code`

 write about:
-- requirements.txt (not all packages used)
+- requirements.txt (not all packages used) (pip install -r requirements.txt in venv)
   - plus: changed code in skill_metrics

 - workflow: